dpiegdon/tiny-ws2812-desklight/README.md

 * Improve brightness steps.
 Currently only 8 brightness steps exist, each halfing the previous.

-* Reduce idle powerconsumption by stepping down to 128KHz.
-Only use 8MHz during LED signalling.

 * Design small PCB.

 * Idea for another project: build an H/S/V lamp with three potentiometers.